humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 ### SARS

-Several papers discussing coronaviruses and SARS are outlined below.
-Note that chimeric fusion experiments were carried out in multiple labs worldwide (including the WIV)
+Several papers discussing coronaviruses and [SARS](https://www.cdc.gov/sars/about/fs-sars.html) are outlined below.
+It is interesting to review the history of research of the SARS-associated coronavirus (SARS-CoV).
+Note that [chimeric fusion](https://en.wikipedia.org/wiki/Fusion_protein) experiments were carried out in multiple labs worldwide (including the WIV).

 December 2006 [Review of Bats and SARS](https://wwwnc.cdc.gov/eid/article/12/12/pdfs/06-0401.pdf) by Wang, L-F et al. (incl.
 Zhengli Shi).
 The authors discuss the role of civets in transmission of SARS-CoV to humans and "sequence analyses indicated the existence of a much greater genetic diversity of SARS-like–CoVs in bats than of SARS-CoVs in civets or humans, which supports the notion that SARS-CoV is a member of this novel coronavirus group and that bats are a natural reservoir for it.".
 Furthermore "For the SARS-like–CoVs to infect humans, substantial genetic changes in the S1 receptor-binding domain will be necessary."